anlutro/laravel-repository/README.md

 Extend the class and override the constructor.
 Type hint towards your own model and validator class to inject them automatically and call `parent::__construct($model, $validator);`.

 The repository comes with some standard methods already, like getByKey and getAll.
 You may add as many custom methods you want to the repository.
 Overwrite the constructor method to inject your own model and validator.
-The methods available by default are:
+The public methods available by default are:

 - getAll()
 - getByKey($key)